 The process of the project is one of consistency, routine and dirty hands.
-The fifteen portrets display one person’s or family’s trash, as Blomkwist collected their garbage bags for weeks in a row.
+The fourteen portrets display one person’s or family’s trash, as Blomkwist collected their garbage bags for weeks in a row.
 Upon opening the bags, he would find structure in colour and shape to form the subject’s signature of consumption.

 The compositions catches everyone’s secret inner voyeur, confronting and amusing at the same time in a richly detailed, colour blocking, eye popping experience.